-An Athens native and assistant professor of environmental studies, Dr. Natalie Kruse Daniels has worked passionately on stream reclamation since the tender age of 10.
+An Athens native and assistant professor of environmental studies, Dr. Natalie Kruse-Daniels has worked passionately on stream reclamation since the tender age of 10.
 She started attending University classes at age 11 and earned a civil engineering degree by her late teens.
-After obtaining a doctorate in hydrogeochemical engineering in England, Kruse returned to her alma mater, stepping into the role of her former mentor with the Environmental Studies program at the Voinovich School of Leadership and Public Affairs.
+After obtaining a doctorate in hydrogeochemical engineering in England, Kruse-Daniels returned to her alma mater, stepping into the role of her former mentor with the Environmental Studies program at the Voinovich School of Leadership and Public Affairs.

 “Mining, oil and gas extraction and industrial activity have long environmental legacies,” she says.
 “I work to characterize impacts and treat or manage those impacts.”